filterpaper/qmk_userspace/readme.md

     ]
 }
 ```
 Append `#include layout.h` to `config.h`.
-The build process will construct a transient `keymap.c` from JSON and build it with `config.h`.
-C preprocessor will reference macros in `layout.h` to expand them into the real layout structure.
+The build process will construct a transient `keymap.c` using the C preprocessor macros referenced by JSON.

 ## Wrapping home row modifiers
 [Home row mods](https://precondition.github.io/home-row-mods) can be wrapped over the layout macros.
 Order of home row modifiers are defined with these two macros: